Easy Paint Effect Techniques for Home DIY Projects.

 - A flat surface with some plastic or a few sheets of newspaper to keep everything clean.

 - Some small cups.
-Egg cups or small glasses will work fine a you can wash them afterwards.
+Egg cups or small glasses will work fine and you can wash them afterwards.

 - Acrylic Paints – I used 5 colours (Mint, Pale Grey, Teal, Blue and Gold)